 Program Director’s Greeting

-Since its inception in 1993, UConn's Integrated Residency in Emergency Medicine Program has graduated over 250 residents who have gone on to successful careers in all aspects of emergency medicine.
+Since its inception in 1993, UConn's Integrated Residency in Emergency Medicine Program has graduated 340 residents who have gone on to successful careers in all aspects of emergency medicine.
 I would like to help you understand why our program is special and why I hope that you will consider spending three of the most important years of your life with us.
 I believe that our strengths can be summarized in three points:

 - A dedication to the principle that residents and students learn best and thrive in a kind, supportive environment.